 Not optimizing for mobile is another common mistake.
 Over half of web traffic comes from phones.
 If your site doesn’t work well on mobile, you’ll lose visitors.

-for bigger ones.
+Bootstrap’s grid system makes mobile design simple.
+Use .col-12 for small screens and .col-md-6 for bigger ones.
 This way, your layout adjusts automatically.
 Test your site on phones and tablets to find problems.
 Small fixes, like bigger fonts or more spacing, help mobile users a lot.

 Tip: Focus on mobile users.
 A good mobile experience keeps them happy.